Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Data Analysis

+Table \ref{tb:black_girl_boy_low_income_single_table} displays the $3 \times 3 \times 2$ contingency table of math proficiency by care type among two subgroups of Black children from low-income, single-parent families.

-For our sensitivity analysis, we assume generic bias is present for both relative-based and center-based care.
-Specifically, we set $\bm{\delta} = (0, 1, 1)$ for no care, relative care, and center-based care, implying that the unmeasured confounder systematically reduces the likelihood of receiving any form of care.
-This setup follows \citet{meyers2006choice}, who argued that no systematic confounder influences the choice of care type (i.e., center-based care or relative-based care) after accounting for race and income.
-Whereas, \citet{harknett_schneider_luhr_2022} suggested that parents with irregular work schedules are likelier to leave their children unsupervised, raising the possibility that children under no care may receive less proper parenting at home than those who have some type of care.
-We use the ordinal test \(T(\mathbf{N}) = \sum_{i=1}^I \sum_{j=1}^J \alpha_i \beta_j N_{ij}\).
-As discussed in the power analysis section, multiple score assignments are possible.
-Table~\ref{tb:data_analysis_result_table} presents results for two sets of scores.
-The first set was pre-specified, independent of the data.
-The treatment scores $(\alpha_1,\alpha_2, \alpha_3) =(0.00,0.25,1.50)$ encode the belief that center-based care has a much stronger effect than the other care types, while the outcome scores $(\beta_1, \beta_2, \beta_3)=(0.00, 1.00,1.50)$ reflect that “relative size” and “ordinality and sequence” both involve advanced pattern recognition and are conceptually closer to each other than to “number and shape.”
-The second set of scores was estimated using a profile likelihood method with the Gurobi software (\citep{gurobi}), alternating maximization over $\alpha_i$ and $\beta_j$:
+For the sensitivity analysis, we assume generic bias is present and set $\bm{\delta} = (0, 1, 1)$ where $\delta_1=0$ corresponds to the treatment level of no care.
+In words, this specific $\bm{\delta}$ implies that the unmeasured confounder systematically reduces the likelihood of receiving any form of care.
+We believe this specification of $\bm{\delta}$ is reasonable based on mechanism-based works by \citet{meyers2006choice} and \citet{harknett_schneider_luhr_2022}, who argued that no systematic confounder influences the choice of care type (i.e., center-based care or relative-based care) after accounting for race and income, and that a parent's irregular work schedule is an unmeasured confounder that both drives parents to leave their children unsupervised at home and influences their children's academic performance.
+However, we remark that other choices of $\bm{\delta}$ are possible and we can use the method in Section \ref{sec:integrate_delta} to integrate the results across different vectors of $\bm{\delta}$.